ehsan11100/AdGuard/Getting-Started.md

 1. Choose Wi-Fi in the left menu (it is impossible to configure DNS for mobile networks).

-1. Tap on the name of the currently active network.
+1. Tap the name of the currently active network.

 1. In the DNS field enter your AdGuard Home server addresses.